 How to find these signals without Sales Navigator

-Here is the manual approach that works before you have the budget or the volume to justify it.
+Sales Navigator works.
+It also costs $79 to $99 per month per seat.
+Here is the manual approach that works before you have the budget or volume to justify it.

 For job change signals: Go to your first-degree connections list and filter by "Recently changed jobs."
 LinkedIn shows this in the notifications tab under "Career milestones."
-For second-degree connections and beyond, search your target job titles and filter the results by "Changed jobs in the last 90 days" using the People filter.
-This surfaces active evaluators directly without any third-party tool.
+For second-degree connections, search your target job titles and filter by "Changed jobs in the last 90 days" using the People filter.
+This surfaces active evaluators without any third-party tool.

 For content engagement signals: Follow the founders and growth leads at companies in your ICP.
-Check their recent activity - the "Activity" tab on any public profile shows their recent posts, comments, and reactions.
-Any activity touching your problem space is a warm signal.
+Check their recent Activity tab — any activity touching your problem space is a warm signal.
 Ten minutes of manual profile checking per prospect tells you whether they are actively thinking about the problem you solve.

 For recommendation requests: Search LinkedIn for the exact phrases your buyers use: "looking for recommendations," "what tools do you use for," "alternatives to," combined with your category terms.
 Filter results to Posts, last 24 hours.
-This surfaces active recommendation requests before they drop from the feed.
-Run this search twice a day - morning and early afternoon - to stay within the engagement window.
+Run this search twice a day — morning and early afternoon — to stay within the engagement window.

 Boolean search operators improve results significantly.
-Use AND to require multiple terms, OR to expand your search, NOT to exclude terms, and quotation marks for exact phrases.
-For example: ("Founder" OR "Co-Founder") AND ("SEO tool" OR "marketing automation") NOT "looking to hire".
+For example: ("Founder" OR "Co-Founder") AND ("SEO tool" OR "marketing automation") NOT "looking to hire"

-For a broader workflow, pair this article with the full LinkedIn prospecting guide.
+For the full tactical breakdown, see the full LinkedIn prospecting guide.

 The outreach framework that earns replies

 The trigger reference.
 Open with a specific reference to the signal you observed.
-Not "I noticed you work in SaaS" - that is on everyone's profile.
-"Saw your comment on [topic] post - the problem you described with content scaling is exactly what we built Thoth to solve."
+Not "I noticed you work in SaaS."
+"Saw your comment on [topic] post — the problem you described with content scaling is exactly what we built Thoth to solve."
 That sentence shows you were paying attention to something they said, not running a list.

 The one-line value prop.
-One sentence describing what you do in the context of their specific problem.
-Not a feature list.
-Not a pricing pitch.
-One sentence that connects your product directly to the problem they just demonstrated publicly.
-"We built an AI CMO that handles the full SEO and content cycle automatically - brief, write, publish, monitor - so founders do not need a content team to scale organic."
+One sentence connecting your product directly to the problem they just demonstrated publicly.
+"We built an AI CMO that handles the full SEO and content cycle automatically — brief, write, publish, monitor — so founders do not need a content team to scale organic."

 The low-friction ask.
 Not "book a 30-minute demo."
-Not "let me know if you want a call."
 Something that requires almost no commitment: "Happy to share what we have built if it sounds relevant."
-Or simply connecting without any ask - building the relationship before the pitch.
+Or simply connecting without any ask — building the relationship before the pitch.

-The personalization does not need to be deep.
-It needs to be specific.
+AI-personalised messages increase response rates by up to 61% when they use tailored templates for job changes, content references, and mutual connections.
+The personalisation does not need to be deep.
 One detail that could not have been copy-pasted from a template is enough to move from the ignored pile to the considered pile.

 Three message templates for each signal type